Eleventh Hour (American TV series): Home media

 Warner Brothers released the complete series on DVD in Region 1 on October 20, 2009 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release and is available through Warner's online store and Amazon.com.
-The series is only available online as a pay-per-episode offering on Vudu.
+The series is also available online as a pay-per-episode offering on Vudu and Amazon Video.

 Reception

 Critical

 Eleventh Hour debuted after CSI at 10:00 but at 11.6 million viewers retained only 50% of CSIs audience.
 The show came in second in its timeslot after the premiere of Life on Mars.
 Although Life on Mars lost 27% of its audience in its second week, Eleventh Hour gained numbers and saw a further gain in its third week, leading CBS to increase its script order.
 On December 2, 2008, TV Guide reported that CBS has ordered five additional scripts bringing the series’ total number of episodes to 18.
 On Rotten Tomatoes, Eleventh Hour has an aggregate score of 35% based on 6 positive and 11 negative critic reviews.
 The website's consensus reads: "A cardboard cut-out drama that fails to wow, Eleventh Hour relies too heavily on formula and not enough in its star power."

 The Biotechnology Industry Organization launched a blog, EleventhHourFacts.com, which features subject matter experts discussing the scientific basis of each episode through video interviews, live episode blogging and posts.